Friday, 21 August 2026 MUMBAI EDITION LIVE

 Rajinder Da Dhaba (Khar / Juhu)

-Robust, dhaba-style Punjabi cooking — hearty butter chicken, kebabs and dal makhani in an unfussy setting.
+Robust, no-frills Punjabi cooking — hearty butter chicken, charred kebabs and a properly creamy dal makhani in an unfussy setting that has fed the suburbs for years.
 Around ₹600–1,000 for two.
+Come hungry and order a mixed grill for the table.

 Papa Pancho Da Dhaba (Bandra West)

-A vibrant, authentic Punjabi spot known for its parathas, lassi and, in winter, sarson da saag.
+A vibrant, character-filled Punjabi spot off Waterfield Road, known for its parathas, thick lassi and, in winter, a genuinely good sarson da saag.
+Bollywood-poster walls and loud energy are part of the package.
 Around ₹700–1,200 for two.

 Mini Punjab (Lokhandwala and multiple outlets)